aranga-nana/angular-spring-boot-micro-services-docker/README.md

 Spring boot use LogBack (self4j implementation) as logging framework which is far superior than log4j In case if you want to use log4j I include log4 configuration and necessary changes to build script
 ####NOTE:
-Have to remove Logger from all the spring boot module as dependency for most 'spring-boot-starter-*' modules
+Have to remove Logger from all the spring boot module as it is dependency for most 'spring-boot-starter-*' modules